 Periodontics – Gum Disease

 At Dr. Arteaga Family & Cosmetic Dentistry, we pride ourselves on preventative oral health.
-Periodontal diseases range from simple gum inflammation to serious disease that results in major damage to the soft tissue and bone that support the teeth.
-In the worst cases, teeth are lost.
-This is generally caused by bacterial plaque if gum disease is left untreated, bacterial plaque will harden and turn into tartar.
+Gum disease is an inflammation and infection of the gums and tissue.
+This is generally caused by bacterial plaque and is a major cause of adult tooth loss.
+If gum disease is left untreated, bacterial plaque will harden and turn into tartar.